The Truth About Email List Rental

 On a very high level, I’ve found that the best results for business-to-consumer marketers (i.e. marketers with a consumer-facing product or service) often lie in renting true subscriber lists.
 That is, opt-in email lists that are derived from a single source such as a publication, association, or non-competitive product/service.
 They are brands that the recipient knows and often values or respects.

-The practice of selecting true subscribers lists is a great choice for business-to-business marketers too; however I have also found success in using well-maintained complied B2B lists (i.e. lists which are derived from multiple sources).
+The practice of selecting true subscriber lists is a great choice for business-to-business marketers too; however I have also found success in using well-maintained complied B2B lists (i.e. lists which are derived from multiple sources).
 B2B lists are a bit different.
-Marketers have more latitude, more about that here.
+Marketers have far more latitude.
+More about that later.

 Key Differentiators

-• The list owner (i.e. that company that built and rents their list) will transmit the marketer’s offer.
+• The list owner (i.e. that company that built and rents the list) will transmit the marketer’s offer.

 • The marketer pays a fee for this service, usually on a cost-per-thousand (CPM) basis.
 Costs range from a few dollars per thousand to $550/CPM, depending on the volume of the campaign, the desired demographics, and source of the list.